-The city of Cedartown and Polk County, Georgia, are looking to build a 20 bed replacement hospital and medical office within a 40-acre parcel of land.
-Our goal is to provide site layout and land development for the project including due diligence, parking layout, grading plans, utility plans, and storm water design.
+The city of Cedartown and Polk County, Georgia, are looking to build a 20-bed replacement hospital and medical office within a 40-acre parcel of land.
+Our goal is to provide site layout and land development for the project including due diligence, parking layout, grading plans, utility plans and storm water design.
 We reviewed the Cedartown zoning codes and the existing topography to determine the best location for the project within the land parcel, and we examined the existing utilities.
 Then, we analyzed the use and occupancy of the building to determine an appropriate number of parking spaces.
+We laid out

+Cedartown Hospital site layout

-We laid out the parking, entrances, driveways, emergency room and medical center drop offs, helipad, loading dock, and ambulance drop off in AutoCAD.
+the parking, entrances, driveways, emergency room and medical center drop offs, helipad, loading dock and ambulance drop off in AutoCAD.
 Next, we altered the existing topography by creating a grading plan in conjunction with a utility plan, including culverts and pipes, which will carry all water on the site to either the detention pond or the city wastewater network.
 Lastly, we will design the detention pond which will help mitigate the amount of water the project will contribute to the city's wastewater.

+Road Widening of State Route 76

+TEAM MEMBERS: